jartos/Python/README.txt

-This Repository is for testing and learning.
+This Repository is for testing and learning Python scripts.